 Protocol - What you must do Guidance - How you should do it Developed in consultation with any youth who has attained the to serve as the youth's advisor and as a necessary advocate for age of 14 years or older. application of the Reasonable and Prudent Parent Standard to the youth.
 NOTE: Time frames for reviews are the maximum period between reviews.
 To locate a parent that is in prison, contact the NC Department of Public If major changes occur that impact the objectives or activities, a review Safety Prison Administration Office at 919-838-4000.
 Names and must be scheduled, and the plan updated as soon as possible. addresses for prison facilities can be found here .
 Public tools to search for offenders are available online through NC Department of Public Safety If a Permanency Planning Family Services Agreement is not completed Criminal Offender Search feature.
 All inmates have a case manager or within 30 days of removal, documentation must reflect diligent efforts social worker that can assist in making contact. made or the rationale for extra time to develop the plan.
 If an agreement is not updated, documentation must reflect diligent efforts to engage the If a parent has expressed a desire not to be involved in the child's life, has family or the rationale for continuing the previous plan. never had any involvement in the child's life, or refuses any contact with the child, the county child welfare worker should engage that parent to The development of the Permanency Planning Family Services Agreement see if there are any possible relatives that may be a resource in documents the implementation of the concurrent plans. supporting the child.
 If the plan is not updated, documentation must reflect the rationale for continuing the current plan.
 The agreement must be updated at required intervals even if reunification is no longer the primary or secondary plan.
 See "Parent Engagement & Needs Assessment" in Cross Function Topics in the NC Child Welfare manual for more information.
-Permanency Planning Review The RRP (DSS 5344) reversed the second of the PRE (DSS 5344) reversed the PRE (DSS 5344 tamilies at all stages of a permanency planning case. in the NC Child Welfare manual for more information.
+Permanency Planning Review The PPR (DSS-5241), generated through NC FAST, serves as the agency's framework in providing Permanency Planning Services to children and families at all stages of a permanency planning case.
 The purpose of the PPR process is to: